Fire hits Verdant View farms for a second time in five years

 A supervisor with Lancaster County Wide Communications said crews are still at the scene as of 8:41 a.m.
 Firefighters called a Pennsylvania State Police fire marshal to help determine the cause of the fire.

-The same barn burned in April 2018 and killed about 100 chicks and a bull that was in the barn.
+The same barn burned in April 2018 and killed about 100 chicks and a bull.
 The fire chief of Strasburg Fire deemed the barn a total loss at the time, and estimated the lost at $250,000 to the barn and adjacent house and $100,000 to the contents of the barn.